-Remember a seamless and intuitive navigation eliminates shopper’s frustration and builds the buyer confidence
+Remember seamless and intuitive navigation eliminates shopper’s frustration and builds the buyer confidence

 Pain Point 2: #Boring experience

-Well; it may surprise you however the fact is undeniable that the attention span of an online shopper and a high-street shopper are somewhat similar but the key difference is, online shoppers gets distracted and bored easily and once they are bored or distracted …. they are gone.
+Well; it may surprise you, however, the fact is undeniable that the attention span of an online shopper and a high-street shopper are somewhat similar but the key difference is, online shoppers, get distracted and bored easily and once they are bored or distracted …. they are gone.

-All you have to do is to create enjoyable and rich online shopping adventure to target the impatient shoppers.
+All you have to do is to create an enjoyable and rich online shopping adventure to target impatient shoppers.

 Here are a few interactive and engaging techniques for you to mull over